 - Construction of a new pedestrian bridge in the town centre.

-A video has been prepared for the 2018 public display.
-This video shows flooding that occurred in 2015 and shows a computer generated 3D fly through of the proposed works.
-This video can be seen below.
+The video below provides footage of flooding in Enniscorthy which occurred in 2015 and a computer generated 3D fly through of the proposed Scheme.